 Sometimes they’ve noticed the way their own anxiety, grief, or past experiences are playing out in their relationships and want support in processing those things.
 Other times, they have a sexual health concern that’s keeping them from enjoying the sex life they want.
 Others just know something is “off” in their relationship, and they need support not only to identify what that something is, but to actually address it.

 I’m here to help you tackle all of these things in a space where you can feel truly safe sharing some of the most sensitive parts of your life.
 Other therapists may have shied away from these topics in the past…but not me.
 I’ll meet you wherever you are on this journey with the expertise, openness, and understanding you deserve.

 Warm, inviting, nonjudgemental, direct, easy to talk to.

-I want to help you thrive in every area of your life.
+I want to help you become the best version of yourself.

 With over 15 years of counseling experience, I’m one of only a few certified sex therapists in the Chicago area who is also a doctoral-level clinical psychologist.
 While licensed in Illinois, I’m authorized to provide services to those residing in any PSYPACT-eligible state.

 Even more than that, I’m someone who’s truly invested in my patients.
 I want to help you discover what’s missing in your life and relationships so we can develop a course of action to create real change.